 Ahlam Habib G. Shenouda was inspired to a career in interpretation and translation in the 1960s, as the field became increasingly global and necessary for work with other countries.
 Born in Egypt, she studied at St. Mary’s English School in Cairo, obtaining a general education certificate, which was administered by the University of Oxford in England.
 She then joined the American University in Cairo, earning a bachelor’s degree in literature with a minor in economics.
 Embarking on her career with the Afro-Asian People’s Solidarity Organization in Cairo, she garnered considerable experience in Arab, Afro-Asian and international affairs.
 As a conference translator, Ms. Shenouda’s work involved extensive travel, which was a highly informative and rewarding experience, and she was also responsible for editing the organization’s publications in English.

 Ms. Shenouda joined The World Bank Group as a translator in 1981.
-Rising to the positions of senior translator and then reviser, she was appointed as a unit chief in the language services division from 1986 to 1989.
+Rising to the positions of senior translator and then reviser, she was appointed as a unit chief in the Arabic language program from 1986 to 1989.
 In 1989, her position was upgraded to section chief of the language services division, and she remained in that role until sought early retirement in 1996 to take care of her health following a fibromyalgia diagnosis.
 Very passionate about her work, Ms. Shenouda is incredibly gratified to have achieved the position of section chief with the language services division, which was equivalent to a grade 14 position on the government job scale.
-She was the first Middle Eastern woman to ever hold that position within The World Bank.
+She was the first Middle Eastern woman to ever hold that position within The World Bank at that time.

-Remaining active in her retirement through a variety of civic and charitable endeavors, Ms. Shenouda has been involved with the National Presbyterian Church in Washington, D.C., for many years, having been a member since 1989.
+Remaining active in her retirement through a variety of charitable endeavors, Ms. Shenouda has been involved with the National Presbyterian Church in Washington, D.C., for many years, having been a member since 1989.
 She is also a regular financial contributor to roughly 20 charities on both national and international levels.
 In her free time, she enjoys playing bridge with her friends.
-Ms. Shenouda has no immediate goals for her future as she believes that she has achieved everything that she set out to achieve and is incredibly content with her life.
+Ms. Shenouda has no immediate goals for her future other than helping others and doing good.
+She is incredibly content with her life.